How To Use Pytest Logging And Print To Console And File (A Comprehensive Guide)

 Link To GitHub Repo

-Print statements are difficult to manage, can slow down your program and does not provide any information about the program’s stat.
+Print statements are difficult to manage and provide little information about your programs’s execution flow.

-You have no control about which statements should print and which should not, making it more difficult to debug your code.
+You have no control over which statements you should print (all print statements are executed by default) and which should not, making it more difficult to debug your code.

-Logging records important events as they occur but also stores them in an organized format for subsequent review and analysis, including control over various levels.
+Logging records important events as they occur but also stores them in an organized format for subsequent review and analysis, including control over various levels, thus preferred over print statements.

 A custom logger gives you more control, allowing you to configure its behavior to suit your specific requirements.

-For instance, you can set it to display only certain types of messages or output logs to multiple destinations.
+For example, you can set it to display only certain types of messages or output logs to multiple destinations.

 Python’s built-in logging module provides five standard levels indicating the severity of events: